FreshAlacrity/front-tracker/README.md

     - it can be, by toggling on and off the 'live' checkbox to run loadFromPk()
     - member list shown is a system model
       - disable the system model, just show the existing member list
-- show what headers are commonly in descriptions
+- [ ] set up a unique prefix for each file and wrap the functions within it so for example makeCheckboxes() becomes ui.makeCheckboxes()
 - [ ] add the URL parameter to the page for showing active fronters when that button is clicked
 - [ ] add a "donate"/<3 button and link it to Patreon (for now)
 - [ ] add a "View Source" button and link to the repository
 - [ ] Have one button for sign in/sign out and change the button text based on if a valid token is active
-- [ ] get levenstein name recognition from active list working
+- [ ] get Levenshtein distance name recognition from active list working
 - [ ] better names for checkbox toggles, so available -> "Show members available to front" etc

 ### Support for Other Systems